Lakad Gunita 2019: Historical Buildings in UP Diliman

 Malcom Hall.
 The first stop of the tour was in the College of Law.
-Malcom Hall was built in 1950’s after the World War 2, it’s part of rebuilding the community with the assistance of the Americans.
+Malcom Hall was built in the 1950’s after World War 2, it’s part of rebuilding the community with the assistance of the Americans.
 Located in an elongated East-West portion of the campus.
 The current home of the UP College of Law.
 Built in 1937, it is one of the oldest buildings in UP Diliman campus together with Benitez Hall which is located at the southern end of the Sunken garden.
 Originally called the “North Building,” a neo-classical architecture designed by Architect Juan Arellano.
 Most of the pioneering buildings in UP Diliman during the 1950’s are tropically designed such as the incorporation of high ceilings, reinforced concrete, and with balconies for sun shading purposes.
-Malcom Hall is said to be one of the best preserved historical building.
+Malcom Hall is said to be one of the best preserved historical buildings.
 It became a Law Center in 1963 and a repository of legal research.

-It previously housed the College of Nursing until 1980s and the College of Dentistry from 1948 to 1954.
+It previously housed the College of Nursing until the 1980s and the College of Dentistry from 1948 to 1954.
 The hall was renamed Malcolm Hall in 1963 after the College of Law’s founder and first dean, George Malcolm.

 The current home of the College of Engineering.
 It was inaugurated in 1952 and designed by Architect Cesar Homero Rosales Concio.
 Its architecture design mirrors that of Palma Hall at the opposite side of the Academic Oval.
 The building was named Melchor Hall in 1963 to honor UP alumnus Colonel Alejandro Melchor, a former Undersecretary of National Defense and a member of the UP Board of Regents.